More enjoyment of your ship, more comfort and safer sailing.

 -

-Lead from the mast to the deck or to the hull.
+Shrouds lead from mast to deck or hull.

 -